 When laying out the printed circuit board, the following checklist should be used to ensure proper operation of the IC.
-These items are also illustrated graphically in the layout diagram of Figure 12.
-Figure 13 illustrates the current waveforms present in the various branches of the 2-phase synchronous regulators operating in the continuous mode.
+Figure 12 illustrates the current waveforms present in the various branches of the 3-phase synchronous regulators operating in the continuous mode.
 Check the following in your layout:

-- 1. Are the top N-channel MOSFETs M1 and M3 located within 1 cm of each other with a common drain connection at $C{IN}$ ?
-Do not attempt to split the input decoupling for the two channels as it can cause a large resonant loop. - 2.
+- 1. Are the top N-channel MOSFETs located within 1 cm of each other with a common drain connection at C{IN}?
+Do not attempt to split the input decoupling for the three channels as it can cause a large resonant loop. - 2.
 Are the signal and power grounds kept separate?
-The combined IC signal ground pin and the ground return of CINTVCC must return to the combined COUT (-) terminals.
-The VFB and ITH traces should be as short as possible.
-The path formed by the top N-channel MOSFET, Schottky diode and the CIN capacitor should have short leads and PC trace lengths.
+The combined IC signal ground pin and the ground return of C{INTVCC} must return to the combined C{OUT} (-) terminals.
+The V{FB} and I{TH} traces should be as short as possible.
+The path formed by the top N-channel MOSFET, Schottky diode and the C{IN} capacitor should have short leads and PC trace lengths.
 The output capacitor (-) terminals should be connected as close as possible to the (-) terminals of the input capacitor by placing the capacitors next to each other and away from the Schottky loop described above. - 3.
-Do the LTC3850 $V{FB}$ pins' resistive dividers connect to the (+) terminals of $C{OUT}$ ?
-The resistive divider must be connected between the (+) terminal of $C{OUT}$ and signal ground.
-The feedback resistor connections should not be along the high current input feeds from the input capacitor(s). - 4.
-Are the SENSE+ and SENSE- leads routed together with minimum PC trace spacing?
-The filter capacitor between SENSE+ and SENSE- should be as close as possible to the IC.
-Ensure accurate current sensing with Kelvin connections at the sense resistor or inductor, whichever is used for current sensing.
+Do the LTC3853 V{FB} pins' resistive dividers connect to the (+) terminals of C{OUT} ?
+The resistive divider must be connected between the (+) terminal of C{OUT} and signal ground.
+The feedback resistor connections should not be along the high current input feeds from the input capacitor(s).